October 20, 2022

 Ensure that your website has a fast loading speed by compressing files and optimizing images.

 Your website and your social media branding should be the two focal points of your marketing strategy.
-Depending upon the nature of your industry and your clients/customers, find the platforms that allow for maximum engagement.
+Depending upon the nature of your industry and your clients or customers, find the platforms that allow for maximum engagement.

 For instance, if you are running an online store that has scope for creating high-quality and aesthetically appealing imagery, Instagram, Facebook, and Pinterest may be the right platforms for you.
 If your company is geared more towards professionals, you should consider establishing an active presence on LinkedIn.